Skip to content Exit mobile menu

 Requirements

-Students will normally be expected to have achieved a 2:1 or a good 2:2 (or equivalent) from a UK University in biosciences or evidence of recent academic study, or a period of professional experience with responsibilities in a relevant field.
+You will normally be expected to have achieved a 2:1 or a good 2:2 (or equivalent) from a UK University in biosciences or evidence of recent academic study, or a period of professional experience with responsibilities in a relevant field.

 International students should check our country-specific pages for equivalents.
 If English is not your first language you will need to achieve an IELTS score of 6.5 or above.

-Without appropriate evidence, such as a degree certificate, you will not be eligible for this course
+Without appropriate evidence, such as a degree certificate, you will not be eligible for this course.

 Assessment